 When your dog is suffering from arthritis pain, diarrhea, or even motion sickness, it can be tempting to give him a dose of a human medicine to relieve his discomfort.
-Unfortunately, not all human medicines are safe for dogs.
+Unfortunately, many human medicines are NOT safe for dogs.
 The following provides a quick look at what human medicines are and are not safe for your canine friend.

 Before you go any further, it is important to note that you should always speak with your dog’s vet before doling out any medication.

 WHAT IS CONSIDERED SAFE